paul-hammant/SvnMerkleizer/README.md

 ## Modes of operation.

 As well as the GET-centric hidden `.merkle` resources, there is a alternate setup that uses a new HTTP verb/method on the directory (URL).
 You would deploy one or the other.
-You could for example have a method 'MERKLETREE' instead of GET.
+You could for example have a method 'MERKLETREE' or 'MT' instead of GET.
+The name of the verb is up to you.

 # Building it.